moromizato-pedro/moromizato-pedro/README.md

+## Welcome to my profile! 👋

 Hello, I am Pedro, a calm and easygoing person with a passion for programming and computers.

-Welcome to my profile! 👋
+- Currently studying at Porto 42 📚

 📫 How to reach me:
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/pedro-moromizato)